Skip to main content

 Trust Account Separation

 Client trust funds in dedicated sub-accounts.
-Clean separation for compliance and audits.
+Clean separation for compliance and audits, with built-in accounting.

 Audit-Ready Books

 AI-categorized transactions + real-time P&L = always audit-ready.
-No year-end scramble.
+No year-end scramble, no accountant fees for basic books.

-Insurance Agents Banking in Delaware — FAQ
+Insurance Agents Financial Tools in Delaware — FAQ

 What licenses do insurance agents need in Delaware?